ratulhasan987/liftup-ai/README.md

 - npm install

 Start development server
 - npx expo start
-- Scan QR code using Expo Go
+- Scan QR code using Expo Go app with Physical device

-Android Emulator
+or use

-iOS Simulator
+- Android Emulator

-Physical device
+- iOS Simulator

 🧼 Reset to fresh project
 To start clean and remove starter code: